chiarabaldan/gradfolio/_projects/longerProjectTitle.md

 ---
 layout: post
-title: "FER-MO: Italians’ FERtility MOtivations in disorienting and uncertain time"
+title: "FER-MO"
-description: short project description
+description: "Italians’ FERtility MOtivations in disorienting and uncertain time"
 ---

 ![Calendar](https://www.flaticon.com/svg/static/icons/svg/2838/2838779.svg) September 2024 - Present

 Analysis of Italians' fertility motivations in the context of macro factors such as the pandemic, economic uncertainties, geopolitical tensions and climate crises, as part of a research project funded by the European Union – NextGenerationEU.

-**Keywords**: Italian low fertility, fertility intentions, fertility realizations, fertility motivations, environmental shocks, global shocks
+**Keywords**: Italian Low Fertility · Fertility Intentions · Fertility Realizations · Fertility Motivations · Environmental Shocks · Global Shocks